achenPDFTron/transformation-matrix-fork/README.md

 <!-------------------------------------------------------------------->
 <!-------------------------------------------------------------------->

+Informally forked and modified from https://github.com/achenPDFTron/transformation-matrix-fork Adjusted webpack and babel so that it creates minified file that works in IE11.

 # transformation-matrix
 Javascript isomorphic 2D affine transformations written in ES6 syntax.
 Manipulate transformation matrices with this totally tested library!